About the scheme

 See below for details of adjustments we can provide for disabled applicants.

 The award lasts between one term and one academic year.

-The applicant’s employing institution will be reimbursed for the full salary cost of a teaching replacement (up to the equivalent of the minimum point on the lectureship scale as paid by the host university).
+- Salary cost of a teaching replacement (up to the equivalent of the minimum point on the lectureship scale as paid by the host university)

-Research expenses up to a maximum of £2,500 are available to cover the costs of consumables, equipment, travel and communicating science.
+- Research expenses up to a maximum of £2,500 to cover the costs of consumables, equipment and travel.

 The Royal Society welcomes applications from scientists with disabilities and provides adjustments to ensure that they can participate fully in the selection process.
 If you need an adjustment when accessing the application form, attending interviews, or for any other part of the application process, please contact the Grants team on firstname.lastname@example.org or +44 20 7451 2666.
 Adjustments can include, but are not limited to:

 - additional support to complete the application form